ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 In this article, i want to show - how to easy and fast write Nuxt.js modules[^1] (and plugins[^2] also), <ins>without any bootstrap</ins>.

-We can write and test it in real time with yarn workspaces[^3] help.
+We can write and test it in real-time with yarn workspaces[^3] help.

-Also I will use code linter and commit linter - to increase quality of resulted code.
+Also, I will use code linter and commit linter - to increase the quality of the resulted code.

-All code you can find on my github repository.[^4]
+All code you can find on my GitHub repository.[^4]

 ## Get started

-First of all we need to create our module directory.
+First, we need to create our module directory.

 Here I will use [yarn](https://yarnpkg.com), but you can adopt this tutorial for [npm](https://npmjs.com).